-In barren and dark dystopian world, where every being alive seems to hate his existence and the evil from his past wants him dead, Casshern, haunted by the flashes of his past memories has to survive and figure out who or what exactly he is and how he got to where he is now.
+In a barren, dark, and dystopian world, where every being alive seems to hate his existence and the evil from his past wants him dead, Casshern, haunted by the flashes of his past memories, has to survive and figure out who or what exactly he is and how he got to where he is now.
 But he does not know that he might not like the horrible truth of the past, hidden deep inside his mind...

-Created as an intended reboot of Casshern franchise.
+Casshern Sins was intended as a reboot of the Casshern franchise.

 Like most good shows, Casshern is amazing in a number of areas and wouldn’t be the same without any of them.
 The soundtrack, voice acting, animation, directing, fights, dialog, art - everything aligns just right to create a show that is just about perfect for what it is.
 I’ll be getting into detail on that now.

 Casshern Sins has a very powerful and gripping soundtrack composed by Kaoru Wada (Princess Tutu, Tekkaman Blade, To Heart).
 The songs are all symphonic, ranging from minimalist and pretty to towering and sinister.
 The loud songs are very intensely dramatic and dark to the point that some (like the first track Sins) sound outright evil.
 (Interestingly, that song sounds like the symphonic version of an Opeth song.)
 The calmer songs are usually very airy and often acoustic-guitar driven.
 They definitely evoke images of Casshern’s world where you’ve heard them in the background.
 While either type is great, I prefer the calm songs if only because the more dramatic ones would go better with the show.